The original question was:

 As an aside, we must also remember, the Ark only had to shelter the separate Kinds, not species, of air breathing land animals and birds.
 A Kind is usually the equivalent of a Genus in the modern classification system.
 In fact, the Greek translation of Genesis 1 uses the same root word that we get the word Genus from, and the inventor of the classification system borrowed the idea of Genus from his Latin Bible.
 One river valley or coastline would not have many unique Kinds of reptiles, mammals and birds confined to a single region.
 Any that were not unique to that region, would not need to be on the Ark for their Kind to be preserved after a local flood.
 Again the story falls apart.
 Those who try to say it makes a moral point should note it only makes for a stupid story-teller who won’t impress anyone in today world.

 The duration of the Flood far exceeds any known regional event in all other history records.
-Most people only remember the 40 days and nights of rain, however, we are told the water also came from “the fountains of the great deep”, i.e. water from under the earth.
+Most people only remember the 40 days and nights of rain, but the water also came from “the fountains of the great deep”, i.e. water from under the earth.
 Genesis clearly states the waters prevailed on the earth for 150 days (Genesis 7:24), and this was less than half the time Noah and family and the animals spent in the Ark.
 The Ark became grounded on the mountains of Ararat on the 17th day of the seventh month, and it was another three months before ground even looked like drying out, and they still had to wait for God’s instructions to leave the Ark.
 Only God knew when the earth was sufficiently dry and revegetated to provide enough food and habitat for animals and birds as well as for Noah and family.